Skip to main content

 In order to do this without using the dedicated hardware, a Mac or a PC using Linux is needed.

-If you don't have either a Macbook or Linux machine available, but you do have more Meraki APs in the network, try this method to collect wireless captures instead.
+If you don't have either a Macbook or Linux machine available, but you do have more Meraki APs in the network, try to collect wireless captures with the following method instead: Collect wireless captures when only Meraki Access Points are available.

 Viewing wireless traffic is a two step process: